 There are many reasons why you might choose to book a group travel experience to Columbus.
 Set in the middle of the state of Ohio, it’s easy to travel to.
 There’s plenty of things to do, with opportunities for sports fans, crafters, foodies and science buffs, to name just a few.
 But did you know there are rules for visiting Columbus?

-Have an Experience
+Have an Experience in Columbus

 The first rule for planning group travel to Columbus might be “have an experience,” but it could also be “have an adventure.”
 Columbus is one of America’s leaders in experiential tourism.
 Guests can choose from more than 70 tours, including behind-the-scenes access to attractions as diverse as BalletMet (Columbus’ ballet company, one of the largest in the country) and the Columbus Zoo and Aquarium.